 Where do you store such large amounts?

 I have containers which hold 25 pounds of food.
 I also like to chip in with friends and split bulk items.
-I will not use brown sugar at the same rate as white sugar, so I sold a portion to a friend.
-I split big bags of oats and beans with friends, not that I won’t eventually use them, but sharing allows me to maximize my pantry space and make sure my food storage is fresh.
+You can split big bags of oats and beans with friends, not that you won’t eventually use them, but sharing allows you to maximize pantry space.

 Is powdered milk really a baking staple?